jcrespoortega/Text-Clustering/Results.md

 # Results

-Finally I present the performance of the differents approach, in order to measure its accuracy I will use Adjusted Rand Score metric.
+Finally I present the performance of the differents approaches, in order to measure its accuracy I will use Adjusted Rand Score metric.

 |Fase          | Adjusted Rand Score|